 ii Specific practices

 In most transport financing transactions, the parties will be relatively free to choose the law applicable to their contractual relations – this applies to the principal contract and to the associated contracts and instruments, in particular to the security instruments.
-In the majority of cases, choice of law will be determined by the lender: if the lender is a Russian institution, it will be most likely to insist on Russian law to govern the relations in question; if the lender is a foreign or international institution, the applicable law will most probably be the law of domicile of the lender or the law of the third country, which is 'neutral' to both parties, most often English law.
+In the majority of cases, the choice of law will be determined by the lender: if the lender is a Russian institution, it will be most likely to insist on Russian law to govern the relations in question; if the lender is a foreign or international institution, the applicable law will most probably be the law of domicile of the lender, or the law of a third country that is neutral to both parties, most often English law.

 However, in most instances of transactions where the principal loan or credit agreement is governed by foreign law, provisions of Russian law will inevitably come into play in more than one instance.
 Most obviously, this will be the case when collateral is located in or registered in Russia.
 It should be noted that ships and aircraft are treated by Russian law as immovable property, and Russian law shall apply to the contracts in respect of immovable property that is registered in Russia.
 Russian law will also regulate the procedure of enforcement of the mortgage or other measures against collateral that is physically located on the Russian territory at the time of enforcement, even if it is registered abroad.
-It is also necessary for foreign lenders to understand the impact of provisions of Russian law on such issues as insolvency, currency control, taxation of interest, enforcement of claims, customs issues, compliance requirements relating to the relevant transport operations, etc.
+It is also necessary for foreign lenders to understand the impact of provisions of Russian law on such issues as:

 As outlined above, Russian financial legislation is fairly liberal with regard to providing Russian borrowers with access to foreign or international financial markets.
 Therefore, Russian financial regulations apply to Russian lenders (including the subsidiary banks of foreign financial institutions) irrespective of the nationality of the borrowers, but when foreign lenders provide loans to Russian borrowers, provided they do so directly (i.e., cross-border loans), they are subject to their national financial regulations.